Back to top

 Secure an Advanced Vision for Education (SAVE)

-This funding stream was formerly known as the statewide school infrastructure sales and services tax and also known as the local option sales and services tax for school infrastructure.
+A funding stream formerly known as the statewide school infrastructure sales and services tax, local option sales and services tax for school infrastructure.

 Moneys received for school infrastructure purposes shall be utilized solely for school infrastructure needs or school district property tax relief.
 "School infrastructure" means those activities for which a school district is authorized to contract indebtedness and issue general obligation bonds under Iowa Code 296.1, except those activities related to a teacher's or superintendent's home or homes.

-These activities include the construction, reconstruction, repair, demolition work, purchasing, or remodeling of schoolhouses, stadiums, gyms, field houses, and bus garages and the procurement of schoolhouse construction sites and making of site improvements and those activities for which revenues under Iowa Code 298.3 or 300.2 may be spent.
-Additionally, "school infrastructure" includes the payment or retirement of outstanding bonds previously issued for school infrastructure purposes, and the payment or retirement of bonds issued under Iowa Code 423E.5.
+Activities include the construction, reconstruction, repair, demolition work, purchasing, or remodeling of schoolhouses, stadiums, gyms, field houses, and bus garages and the procurement of schoolhouse construction sites and making of site improvements and those activities for which revenues under Iowa Code 298.3 or 300.2 may be spent.

-After July 1, 2008, all local sales and services taxes for school infrastructure purposes are replaced by the increase in the state sales, services, and use taxes from five to six percent (Iowa Code section 423F.2).
+After July 1, 2008, all local sales and services taxes for school infrastructure purposes are replaced by the increase in the state sales, services and use taxes from five to six percent (Iowa Code 423F.2).

 SAVE FAQ - Answers questions on Revenue Purpose Statements, sharing proceeds and joint projects, borrowing, budgeting, accounting and auditing, uses of funds, Certificates of Need, and reorganization and dissolution implications for SAVE and outstanding revenue bonds.